akka/akka/akka-docs/src/main/paradox/persistence-query-leveldb.md

 ## Dependency

-To use Persistence Query, you must add the following dependency in your project.
+To use Persistence Query, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka
   artifact=akka-persistence-query_$scala.binary_version$
   version=$akka.version$
 }

+This will also add dependency on the @ref[akka-persistence](persistence.md) module.

 ## Introduction